-The Authority recently commenced an action in state court against the manufacturers of dry cleaning equipment and dry cleaning chemicals (perchloroethylene and related solvents).
-The action is currently in the discovery phase of the litigation.
+The Authority in January 2010 commenced an action in state court against the manufacturers of dry cleaning equipment and dry cleaning chemicals (perchloroethylene and related solvents).
+The legal action is currently ongoing.
+The Authority's Board approved a settlement with one minor defendant in October 2012.

 The Authority operates a groundwater testing laboratory which is both state and nationally certified.
-The Authority's laboratory employs over 45 chemists, technicians, and support staff, with an annual operating budget of \$4.7 million for the 2012 Fiscal Year.
-Last year, the laboratory staff conducted approximately 187,000 tests, from over 66,000 water samples.
-The water samples were collected from the wells operated countywide and from over 5,900 miles of water main making up the water distribution system.
-Reflecting the Authority's conservative approach to water quality and safety, tests are done for over 286 chemical constituents, nearly twice the number required by federal or state regulation.
+The Authority's laboratory employs over 45 chemists, technicians, and support staff, with an annual operating budget of \$5.04 million for the 2013 Fiscal Year.
+Last year, the laboratory staff conducted approximately 182,800 tests, from over 56,000 water samples.
+The water samples were collected from the wells operated countywide and from over 5,920 miles of water main making up the water distribution system.
+Reflecting the Authority's conservative approach to water quality and safety, tests are done for over 304 chemical constituents, nearly twice the number required by federal or state regulation.
 The laboratory has developed specialized testing methodologies that have been adopted by the EPA and published in the Federal Register for use by laboratories throughout the United States.
 In order to maintain its certifications, the laboratory must pass rigorous proficiency tests twice each year and is subject to an audit of its Quality Assurance Program and quality control data every other year.
 Sophisticated laboratory equipment allows the Authority to measure some contaminants to levels as low as 2 parts per trillion.
 The laboratory, which encompasses 28,000 square feet, is highly automated and operates 24 hours a day, seven days a week.